 Several follow-up appointments will be needed to monitor your eye pressure and check your progress after surgery.
 You may still need to take eyedrops after your surgery to keep eye pressure stabilized.
-Research shows that glaucoma surgery can have extremely good results of eye pressure reduction, although over time, the effects may wear off and require additional treatment.
+Research shows that surgery can have extremely good results of eye pressure reduction, although, over time, the effects may wear off and require additional treatment.

 If you are diagnosed with glaucoma, it is essential to closely follow your treatment plan.
-Proper use of glaucoma medicine improves its effectiveness and minimizes the risk of side effects.
-Take an active role in your glaucoma care and always ask questions if you are unsure of a component of your treatment or condition.
+Proper use of eye medicine improves its effectiveness and minimizes the risk of side effects.
+Take an active role in your care and always ask questions if you are unsure of a component of your treatment or condition.

 If you have vision loss, low vision specialists are available to assist you with counseling, training, and services that are offered for those with visual impairment.
 Low vision devices can help you utilize remaining vision to the fullest.